Domestic Work Minimum Wage Switzerland 2026: Employer Guide

 Do I need a written employment contract?

-Not legally required, but strongly recommended.
-Without a written contract the NAV serves as minimum content - and disputes about facts become costly.
+It is not legally required, but it is strongly advisable.
+Without one, the NAV supplies the minimum terms and any dispute over facts becomes costly.
 SECO and cantonal compensation offices provide free templates.

-For 4 weeks of vacation (standard), it is 8.33% of the gross wage.
-For 5 weeks (employees under 20 or by agreement), it is 10.64%.
-The supplement may be incorporated into the hourly wage if shown on the payslip.
+For the standard 4 weeks of vacation it is 8.33% of the gross wage.
+For 5 weeks (employees under 20, or by agreement) it is 10.64%.
+The supplement may be built into the hourly wage as long as it is shown on the payslip.

 What does a full-time nanny realistically cost per year?

-For a nanny with EFZ, 42 h/week at CHF 24.05, the gross monthly wage is around CHF 4'400.
-With employer contributions, vacation supplement and UVG you reach total annual cost of approximately CHF 60'000-65'000 - higher in the canton of Geneva.
+For a nanny with an EFZ working 42 hours a week at CHF 24.55, the gross monthly wage is around CHF 4'470.
+Add employer contributions, the vacation supplement and UVG and the total annual cost lands at roughly CHF 60'000-65'000, more in Geneva.

-What if my employee comes from the EU?
+What if my employee is from the EU?

-EU/EFTA citizens with a B or L permit can be hired under the simplified procedure.
-The flat-rate withholding tax of 5 per cent covers tax liability.
-Third-country nationals require a work permit from the cantonal migration office.
+EU/EFTA citizens with a B or L permit can be employed through the simplified procedure, where the flat 5 per cent withholding tax covers their tax liability.
+Third-country nationals need a work permit from the cantonal migration office.

 Employer Checklist

-- 1. Check the hourly wage: NAV rate or cantonal minimum (GE, BS, NE, JU, TI).
+- 1. Check the hourly wage: NAV rate, or the higher cantonal minimum (GE, BS, NE, JU, TI).

-- 2. Register with the cantonal AHV compensation office before starting employment.
+- 2. Register with the cantonal AHV compensation office before work starts.

 - 3. Take out UVG accident insurance (Suva or private).

-- 4. Apply for the simplified settlement procedure (up to CHF 22'050 annual wage).
+- 4. Apply for the simplified procedure if annual wages stay under CHF 22'050.

-- 5. Written employment contract with wage, hours, vacation, notice period.
+- 5. Put a written contract in place: wage, hours, vacation, notice period.

-- 6. Monthly payslip, kept for at least 5 years.
+- 6. Issue a monthly payslip and keep it for at least 5 years.

-- 8. For foreign employees: clarify 5 per cent withholding tax and work permit.
+- 8. For foreign employees, clarify the 5 per cent withholding tax and work permit.

-- 9. Check childcare tax deduction (varies by canton).
+- 9. Check the childcare tax deduction (it varies by canton).

-The NAV Hauswirtschaft 2026 brings clarity: anyone who regularly employs someone for cleaning, childcare or care is an employer and must pay at least CHF 19.45 per hour - up to CHF 24.59 in Geneva.
-Comply with the few essential obligations (AHV registration, UVG insurance, simplified procedure) and you avoid back-payments and fines while giving your employee fair social protection.
+Regularly employing someone for cleaning, childcare or care makes you an employer.
+In 2026 you owe at least CHF 20.35 an hour under the federal NAV, up to CHF 24.55 for an EFZ-qualified worker, and CHF 24.59 in Geneva under its own cantonal rule.
+Handle the few essential duties (AHV registration, UVG cover, the simplified procedure) and you steer clear of back-payments and fines while giving your employee proper social protection.

-Legal Notice: Status: May 2026.
-The information in this article is for informational purposes and does not constitute individual legal or tax advice.
-Official sources prevail: Federal Council, SECO, cantonal AHV compensation offices.
-Before binding decisions, verify at seco.admin.ch or directly with the competent authority.
+Legal notice: Status: June 2026.
+This article is for general information and is not a substitute for individual legal or tax advice.
+Official sources prevail: the Federal Council, SECO and the cantonal AHV compensation offices.
+Before any binding decision, verify at seco.admin.ch or with the competent authority.

 More interesting articles